Teradata/stacki-wiki/cli/create/create-distribution.md

         not required since yum and anaconda expect all versions to be present.
 Currently, this option exists for internal use only.
 	Default is false.
-* `[rolls=string]`

-   A space separated list of rolls to use when building a distribution.

-	"rollname,version" is required when delimiting rolls.

-	For example: rolls="base,6.0 kernel,6.0 os,6.2".
-	Default is "None".
 * `[root=string]`

-   The root directory where the rolls are located.
+   The root directory where the pallets are located.
 	Default is "/export/stack".

 ### Examples

-* `stack create distro`
+* `stack create distribution`

    Create a RedHat distribution in /export/stack/distributions/default.